NaufalM479/8-Bit_Computer/README.md

 An implementation of a simple made 8-bit computer
 ## Information
 - Title:  `8-BIT COMPUTER IMPLEMENTATION ON VHDL`

 - Authors:  `Bandarnft (https://github.com/NaufalM479)`

-- Note: `This file was not mine, I just modified and documented the VHDL program 😅`
+- Note: `This file was not mine, I just modified the code and documented the VHDL program 😅`

 ##  Dependencies
 ### Open the link for installation guide